Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Advanced Renal Cell Carcinoma

-The recommended dose of Torisel for advanced renal cell carcinoma is 25 mg infused over a 30–60 minute period once a week.
+The recommended dose of Torisel for advanced renal cell carcinoma is 25 mg administered as an intravenous infusion over a 30 – 60 minute period once a week.

 Treatment should continue until disease progression or unacceptable toxicity occurs.